-You might want to learn how to mat and frame an art print because you have a beautiful piece of art that you would like to display in your home or office.
+You might want to learn how to mat and frame an art print or canvas art because you have a beautiful piece of art that you would like to display in your home or office.
 A well-framed art print can add a touch of elegance to any room.

 The best way to overcome these challenges is to learn how to measure the artwork and cut the mat to size.
-You will also need to choose the right frame and mount the artwork to the mat.
+You must also choose the right frame and mount the artwork to the mat.
 By following these steps, you can be sure that your art print will be properly matted and framed.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy